 - Should adults get sealants on their teeth?

-- How long do dental sealants take?
+- How long is the dental sealants process?

-- Can you get sealants on teeth with fillings?
+- Are dental sealants effective on teeth with fillings?

 Changing your view of Austin, TX dentistry.

 6700 West Gate Blvd #101, Austin, TX 78745